BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 every change was made so that you can switch between this and normal PD2 safely
-	(no stat/item changes/lvlup changes etc. that would brick your char/make it different from original PD2 permamently so you can safely test it on your PD2 chars, and then remove it if you don't like it)
+	(no stat/item changes/lvlup changes etc. that would brick your char/make it different from original PD2 permanently so you can safely test it on your PD2 chars, and then remove it if you don't like it)

 I will try to explain what i think about my changes and reasons behind them etc.